-The title of the chapter is borrowed from the healthgiving and fascinating sport of fox-hunting, which Frater Perdurabo followed in his youth.
+The title of the chapter is borrowed from the health-giving and fascinating sport of fox-hunting, which Frater Perdurabo followed in his youth.

-This chapter should be read in connection with "The Soldier and the Hunchback" of which it is in some sort an epitome.
+This chapter should be read in connection with "The Solider and the Hunchback" of which it is in some sort an epitome.

-Its meaning is sufficiently clear, but in paragraphs 6 and 7 it will be noticed that the identification of the Soldier with the Hunchback has reached such a pitch that the symbols are interchanged, enthusiasm being represented as the sinuous snake, scepticism as the Goat of the Sabbath.
+Its meaning is sufficiently clear, but in paragraphs 6 and 7 it will be notices that the identification of the Soldier with the Hunchback has reached such a pitch that the symbols are interchanged, enthusiasm being represented as the sinuous snake, scepticism as the Goat of the Sabbath.
 In other words, a state is reached in which destruction is as much joy as creation.
 (Compare Chapter 46.)

-Beyond that is a still deeper state of mind, which is $\ensuremath{\mathsf{THAT}}$.
+Beyond this is a still deeper state of mind, which is THAT.